AirportOs/dressapi/README.md

 * **It contains an API usage example (Admin)** that can be used as a starting point or as an example to study.
 It includes a database to import and a couple of instructions to add to the Apache configuration.

-## Configure your First App and go'!'
+## Configure your First App and go

 This is the configuration file to set up to get a complete API from your DB!
 This is all you will probably need to do!